trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 can be used as long as they match the type of the entrypoint of the destination smart contract.

-## Sending An Internal Inbox Message
+## Sending an Internal Inbox Message

 A smart contract can push an internal message in the rollup inbox using the Michelson `TRANSFER_TOKENS` instruction targeting a specific rollup